Valarin: Early conception

 According to the earlier conception set forth in Tolkien's sociolinguistic text, the Lhammas, the Valarin language family is subdivided into Oromëan, the Dwarves' Khuzdul (Aulëan), and Melkor's Black Speech.
 In this work, all Elvish languages are descended from the tongue of Oromë, while the Dwarves speak the tongue devised by Aulë, and the Black Speech of the Orcs is invented for them by Melkor.
 Tolkien placed Valarin at the root of each version of his "Tree of Tongues", indicating that in his conception at the time of the Lhammas, it was the original language from which developed all the languages of Middle-earth.
 Tolkien attributed his "Descent of Tongues" to the Elvish linguist Rúmil, in one of his frame stories.
 His biographer John Garth comments that while Rúmil's lack of omniscience might seem convenient, saving Tolkien from having to work on Valarin in any detail, "the unknown is essential to the legendarium, part of the illusion of depth so vital to its aura of authenticity."

 The structure of the root of the first "Tree of Tongues" in the Lhammas is:

 Later conception

-Tolkien described Valarin as being strange to the ears of the Elves sometimes to the point of genuine displeasure, and few of them ever learn the language, only adopting some Valarin words into their own language, Quenya.
+Tolkien described Valarin as being strange to the ears of the Elves, sometimes to the point of genuine displeasure.
+He wrote that few of them ever learn the language, only adopting some Valarin words into their own language, Quenya.
 The Valar know Quenya and use it to converse with the Elves, or with each other if Elves are present.
 Valarin contains sounds that the Elves find difficult to produce, and the words are mostly long; for example, the Valarin word for Telperion, one of the Two Trees of Valinor, Ibrîniðilpathânezel, has eight syllables.
 The Vanyar adopt more words into their Vanyarin Tarquesta dialect from Valarin than the Noldor, as they lived closer to the Valar.
 Some of the Elven names of the Valar, such as Manwë, Ulmo, and Oromë, are adapted loanwords of their Valarin names.